 It’s Week 6 of the One Room Challenge which means ding, ding, ding, times up!
 Words can’t even express how excited I am about the bathroom makeover.
 I mean wow!
 The transformation is crazy, and I honestly can’t believe I live here.
 It’s wacky and crazy and out there and pretty much describes exactly what happens in my brain.
 Like if you were a really tiny person and crawled into my ear to have a look around, I would imagine this is exactly what you’d see.
 Are you prepared for this?
 Put yo’ pinky rings up to the moon.
 Whoop, whoop!

 The goal for this bathroom was if you are a guest in my house and in the need of the lavatory, you will walk in here and forget to pee.
 Wow, my contractor did one hell of a job.
 Seriously, you brought everything that was in my head to life.
 If you live in the Chicago area and are in need of an amazing contractor, give this guy a buzz…and no he’s not paying me to say this.
 He just did an amazing job for one of the toughest clients on the planet…me.

 I’m just gonna start from the ground up because that’s where this space all started.
 The flooring is from Clé Tile and this is their encaustic cement tile Cubicon.
 There were so many designs to choose from, and I mulled many choices, but ultimately I picked a bold graphic.
-It’s really difficult to stand out in One Room Challenge.
+It’s really difficult to stand out.
 So many talented bloggers and interior designers participate.
 I knew I had to step out of the expected to stand out.
 Wanting something that wasn’t necessarily on-trend, but rather just fly AF.